marcogil93/flask-sqlalchemy-qs/README.md

 `/users?sorts[0][username]=DESC`

-2) Multiple and relationship sort usage
+2) Multiple order priority and relationship usage

 `/users?sorts[0][username]=DESC&sorts[1][person][age]=ASC`

 ### For the "limit" and "offset" parameter
-Limt (amount of elements) and set an offset (skip elements) for your list result.
+Limt (amount of elements) and offset (amount of skipped elements) for your list result.

 `GET /api/endpoint?limit=10&offset=2`